 168A.40 Automobile theft prevention program.

 Subd.
 4. Automobile theft prevention account.
 A special revenue account is created in the state treasury to be credited with the proceeds of the surcharge imposed under subdivision 3.
-Revenue in the account may be used only for the automobile theft prevention program.
-The board may not spend in any fiscal year more than ten percent of the money in the fund for its administrative and operating costs.
+Of the revenue in the account, $1,300,000 each year must be transferred to the general fund.
+Revenues in excess of $1,300,000 each year may be used only for the automobile theft prevention program described in section 299A.75.

 Official Publication of the State of Minnesota